EarthProgram/did-earth/README.md

 Any developer is free to implement the 'did:earth' method as a DID and on-chain asset enrichment capability inside any Cosmos module.
 DID records created by various Cosmos module developers will be stored in an internal DID registry of the module as part of the module state.
 DID records can change state from trigger events by the linked asset.

-Below is an example of create operation with the IDD interface used by did:earth.
+Below is an example of create operation with the IID interface used by did:earth.

 This operation creates a new DID using the did:earth method along with associated DID Document representation.